w3f/Grants-Program/applications/klevoya_fuzzer.md

 Klevoya’s mission is to build automated solutions that help blockchain developers find and eliminate bugs and zero-day vulnerabilities in their code before hackers can get to them.

-**_Our solution:_** develop a WebAssembly byte-code fuzzer (i.e. dynamic execution of a software program in response to random inputs) for smart contracts that are to be deployed/executed in [Substrate’s Contracts pallet](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet).
+**_Our solution:_** The [Substrate Contracts pallet](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet) will be used to execute smart contracts written by 3rd party developers, and these smart contracts may contain a variety of bugs.
+In this grant we will develop a WebAssembly smart contract byte-code fuzzer (i.e. dynamic execution of the smart contract in response to random inputs) for smart contracts that are to be deployed/executed in [Substrate’s Contracts pallet](https://substrate.dev/docs/en/knowledgebase/smart-contracts/contracts-pallet).
+We will not be fuzzing the Contracts pallet itself, only the smart contacts that are to be deployed on it.

+From experience with other blockchain ecosystems we have observed that the majority (if not all) of smart contract hacks that take place are a result of logic bugs.
+Therefore the main objective of this smart contract fuzzer will be to identify smart contract logic bugs.
+An ancilliary benefit will be to identify memory corruption errors in cases where developers use non-Rust programming languages (e.g. [Ask!](https://github.com/patractlabs/ask) which is based on AssemblyScript) to write their smart contracts.

 This project builds on Klevoya’s previous work developing byte-code fuzzers for other WASM based smart contract chains.

 **_Benefits of fuzzers:_**
 1. In comparison to static analysis, fuzzers dynamically execute the code and therefore tend to give results that have fewer false positives/negatives than comparable static analysis techniques,